hegerdes/homepage/content/blog/2026-06-credentialless-aws-azure.md

 #   claims_matching_expression = "claims['sub'] eq 'arn:aws:iam::xxx:role/MY-Role'"
 # }
 ```
+> **Note:** The flexible federation validation was requested in 2022 and now has a [GitHub Issue](https://github.com/Azure/azure-workload-identity/issues/373) with over 250 comments.
+While now in preview, it still seems to have problems with self hosted GitLab's or other none Microsoft issuer.
+AWS Supports this feature for years with their *Trust Federation IAM Policy* and their `"Condition": {"StringEquals": {"gitlab.com:user_login": "hegerdes"}}` blocks.
+> MS is quiet behind on this.

 ## Token Exchange
 We now can test the trust relationship first with curl, then with the `az` cli: